rainbowbreeze/podcast_transcriber/README.md

   - change it in the code if you prefer to use shared models across different apps using whispercpp module.

-## Where to find podcasts
-https://pod.link/ is a good start.
-Search for the podcast, open the Podcast Republic link, and in the Podcast Republic pace, copy the "Open the RSS" link.
-Use the link to configure the podcast source in the `podcast-downloader-config.json` file.

-## License

-Project released under [GNU GPL 3](LICENSE).

-## Acknowledgements and libraries used
+## Acknowledgements

-This project utilizes the following excellent open-source libraries:
+This project utilizes the following amazing open-source libraries:

 *   [podcast-downloader](https://github.com/dplocki/podcast-downloader): For downloading podcast episodes.
 *   [pydub](https://github.com/jiaaro/pydub): For audio manipulation, such as converting MP3 to WAV.
 *   [pywhispercpp](https://github.com/abdeladim-s/pywhispercpp): For efficient and accurate audio transcription using Whisper models.

+## License

+Project released under [GNU GPL 3](LICENSE).